Sanjana-Malki/Sales_Performance_Dashboard/README.md

 # 📊 Sales Performance Dashboard (Excel)

 ## Overview
-The Sales Performance Dashboard is an interactive Excel-based dashboard designed to analyze and visualize sales data.
-It provides insights into sales trends, profit performance, customer distribution, and regional sales performance through dynamic charts and slicers.
+The Sales Performance Dashboard is an interactive Excel-based dashboard designed to analyze and visualize sales data across categories, regions, time, and customers.
+It provides insights into sales trends, profit performance, customer distribution, and regional sales performance through dynamic charts and slicers, built on a dataset of ~10,000 transaction records spanning 2014–2017.

 ## Features
 ### 📈 Sales Analysis
 - Sales by Category
 - Monthly Sales Trends